kilas-Aniso/StudyBud/README.md

 If given more time beyond the 24-hour hackathon, I would expand the project to include:

-- A full authentication system to ensure only queens university students can access the studypartner feature.
+- A full authentication system to ensure only Queen’s University students can access the StudyBuddy feature.
 - A real-time chatbot for instant messaging between study buddies instead of conversation via email.